solo-io/supergloo/docs/content/operations/troubleshooting.md

 If you've run into something else, please reach out the `@ceposta`,  `@Graham Goudeau` or `@Harvey Xia` on the [Solo.io Slack](https://slack.solo.io) in the #service-mesh-hub channel

+If you see an error like `resource version conflict` please chime in on [https://github.com/solo-io/service-mesh-hub/issues/635](https://github.com/solo-io/service-mesh-hub/issues/635)